Veterinarian

 Dr. Pol (Jan Pol) became a household name through his National Geographic show 'The Incredible Dr. Pol,' running a large-animal veterinary practice in rural Michigan for 50+ years.
 He showed millions how rewarding rural veterinary medicine can be.

-❓ Frequently Asked Questions
+Frequently Asked Questions

-How much does a Veterinarian make?
+How much does a Veterinarian make in 2026?

 The median salary for a Veterinarian is $119,100 per year.
-Salaries range from $65,000 to $190,000 depending on experience, location, and specialization.
+Entry-level positions start around $65,000, while experienced professionals can earn up to $190,000 depending on location, specialization, and industry.

 What AP courses should I take to become a Veterinarian?